PhD Civil and Environmental Engineering, Massachusetts Institute of Technology (MIT)

 Current Position: Assistant Professor of Earth and Planetary Sciences and Environmental Science and Engineering, Harvard University

 Kaighin McColl is a hydrologist who studies the terrestrial water cycle and its coupling with the atmosphere.

-As an Environmental Fellow, Kaighin will work with Zhiming Kuang from the Department of Earth and Planetary Sciences.
-He plans to work on interactions between clouds and fluxes of heat and moisture from the land-surface.
-He will also explore possible causes of a warm bias in weather and climate models over land, which may be related to missing land-atmosphere coupling in models.
-This work also has applications to water resources management, agriculture, and ecosystem health.
+As an Environmental Fellow, Kaighin worked with Zhiming Kuang from the Department of Earth and Planetary Sciences.
+He also worked on interactions between clouds and fluxes of heat and moisture from the land-surface.
+He explored possible causes of a warm bias in weather and climate models over land, which may be related to missing land-atmosphere coupling in models.
+This work also applied to water resources management, agriculture, and ecosystem health.

 Zhiming Kuang, Department of Earth and Planetary Sciences